stefapi/docker-dashy-helper/README.md

 # Docker-Dashy-Helper

-A helper container to expose all container as dashy elements.
+A helper container to expose all containers as dashy elements.

-It takes profit from Traefik configuration to enrich the dashy elements.
+It takes profits from Traefik configuration if used to enrich the dashy elements.

-this is the offical Traefik docker container.

 ## Configuration